Verifier Threshold: An Efficient Test-Time Scaling Approach for Image Generation: Introduction

 \section{Introduction}

-Image generation using AI has become a popular application with several models~\cite{google2025nanoBanana, openai2025_gptimage1_api, apple2025_univg, midjourney2025_v7, stability2024_sd35} being widely used.
+Image generation has become a popular application of AI, with several models~\cite{google2025nanoBanana, openai2025_gptimage1_api, apple2025_univg, midjourney2025_v7, stability2024_sd35} now widely used.
 However, even state-of-the-art models often struggle to accurately follow detailed prompt instructions~\cite{ghosh2023geneval, huang2023t2i}.
-To address this limitation, the vision community has drawn inspiration from the language domain by incorporating test-time compute~\cite{snell2024scaling} and reasoning~\cite{guo2025deepseek}, leading to the development of analogous approaches for vision tasks~\cite{ma2025inference, zhuo2025reflection}.
-However, reasoning-based methods inherently demand computational power and time during inference, which becomes costly at large scales~\cite{jin2025energy} or on resource-constrained devices~\cite{stelia2025_reasoningEdge}.
-Consequently, improving the efficiency of these test-time compute algorithms becomes essential.
+To address this limitation, the vision community has drawn inspiration from language models by incorporating test-time compute~\cite{snell2024scaling} and reasoning~\cite{guo2025deepseek}, leading to the development of analogous approaches for vision tasks~\cite{ma2025inference, zhuo2025reflection}.
+Reasoning-based methods, however, inherently demand substantial computation and wall-clock time at inference, which becomes costly at scale~\cite{jin2025energy} or on resource-constrained devices~\cite{stelia2025_reasoningEdge}.
+Consequently, improving the efficiency of test-time compute algorithms is essential.

-Fig.~\ref{fig: intro} illustrates how test-time scaling substantially increases computational requirements.
-The baseline implementation~\cite{kim2025inference} requires between $3\times$ and $10\times$ more compute time over regular image generation to achieve performance gains of $8\%$ to $12\%$ respectively on GenEval~\cite{ghosh2023geneval}.
-In contrast, our proposed method, \textit{Verifier-Threshold}, reaches the same $12\%$ improvement using just $(1/4)^{\text{th}}$ of the computational cost of the baseline, clearly demonstrating its efficiency.
+Fig.~\ref{fig: intro} illustrates how test-time scaling increases computational requirements.
+The baseline implementation~\cite{kim2025inference} requires between $3\times$ and $10\times$ more compute time than regular image generation to achieve GenEval~\cite{ghosh2023geneval} gains of $8\%$ to $12\%$, respectively.
+In contrast, our proposed method, \textit{Verifier-Threshold}, reaches the same $12\%$ improvement using only $(1/4)^{\text{th}}$ of the baseline's computational cost, clearly demonstrating its efficiency.
 Furthermore, our algorithm continues to benefit from scaling, achieving gains of up to $15\%$.

-The key contributions of this work are twofold: \textit{identifying the ``compute-dumping'' issue} in the existing baseline algorithm and \textit{introducing the ``Verifier-Threshold'' algorithm} as a solution.
+The key contributions of this work are twofold: \textit{identifying the ``compute-dumping'' issue} in an existing baseline algorithm and \textit{introducing the \textit{Verifier-Threshold} algorithm} as a solution.
 We validate our approach on state-of-the-art image generation models and datasets.
 We organize the rest of the paper as follows: Sec.~\ref{sec: prelimnaries} discusses the baseline algorithm and experimental setup.
-Sec.~\ref{sec: VT} shows the compute dumping phenomenon and possible solutions, including our proposed Verifier-Threshold approach.
-Lastly, Sec.~\ref{sec: results} presents results, including some example images generated by the different approaches.
+Sec.~\ref{sec: VT} analyzes the compute dumping phenomenon and presents solutions, including \textit{Verifier-Threshold}.
+Lastly, Sec.~\ref{sec: results} presents results, including example images generated by the different approaches.